luvuong-le/100-days-of-code/log.md

 ## Day 60: 8th of June 2020

 I started reading into gRPC & protocol buffers because it's something I've been wanting to understand in more depth for a while now.
 It's really interesting so far!

+## Day 61 - 63: 9th - 11th of June 2020

+Not much done here with other things taking up time but did manage to try this out quickly ⌚️

+Definitely have ideas to improve it but I have another project I want to start doing

+## Day 64: 12th of June 2020

+Created a todo with Svelte to get myself familiar with the basics before I start using it 👌